By Roy Stevenson

 This is a good place to repeat my Fam Tour/Press Trip mantra:

-We are not in the position to refuse to write an article after we've been hosted at a place.
+to write an article after we've been hosted at a place.

-"Quid pro quo" is part of the game.
-Find what is good about a place, go home, write your story and move on.
+is part of the game.
+Find what is good about a place, go home, write

 And, please, don’t have the audacity to massively annoy the media PR’s with your negativity.
 Send constructive feedback to the media rep when it’s appropriate, but it’s not our business to complain.
 Chances are there were plenty of positive things about the place.
 Remember, we're not critics.
 We’re travel writers.
+A sincere “thank you” is appropriate for everything your media host has done for you.
+Even if it wasn't perfect.

+What do you do if you didn’t like some things about your destination?
 Look for the good that’s there.
 There is good stuff everywhere.
 There must have been an outstanding museum, a great meal, or an awesome tour.
 Maybe it was just the awesome sunshine in the middle of a dreary winter.

 Focus on the good stuff.